LibertyDSNP/example-client/README.md

 * React to posts
 * Filter and navigate through the feed
   - My Posts
-  - My FeedNavigation
+  - My Feed
   - A specific user's posts
-  - Main FeedNavigation
+  - Main Feed

 #### Note
 The features of the Example Client are subject to change with future versions and as decisions are made on the DSNP SDK.